evilmartians/cupid/README.md

 # Cupid gem — Create, organize and send emails through Exact Target

 Send love, not war.
-Peace brothers, ansha abdul.
-V
+This version of cupid can only work with ET SOAP API with s4.

 ## Usage